Nana’s Rocky Road Fudge

 - 1 package (10-1/2 ounces) miniature marshmallows, plus more for topping

-- Line a 13-in. x 9-in. baking pan with foil and grease the foil with 1-1/2 teaspoons butter; set aside.
+- Line a 13x9-in. baking pan with foil, letting ends extend over sides by 1 in.
+Grease the foil with 1-1/2 teaspoons butter; set aside.

 - In a large saucepan, combine the chocolate chips, milk and remaining butter.
 Cook and stir over medium heat until mixture is smooth.
 Remove from the heat; stir in peanuts.
 Place marshmallows in a large bowl; add chocolate mixture and stir well.
 Spread into prepared pan.
-If desired, sprinkle with additional peanuts and marshmallows.
+Sprinkle with additional peanuts and marshmallows.
 Refrigerate until firm.

 - Using foil, lift fudge out of pan.
 Cut into 1-1/2-in. squares.